 - Purchased property

-Taxpayer A purchases a building in 2018 for $5 million; $1 million of the purchase price is allocated to land, and the remaining $4 million is allocated to the building and improvements.
+Taxpayer A purchased a building in 2018 for $5 million. $1 million of the purchase price was allocated to land and the remaining $4 million to the building and improvements.
 A cost segregation study is completed and results in the following allocations:

 - Land (zero years recovery) - $1,000,000

 - 5-year property - $1,000,000